Jacksgong/okcat/README.md

 # when you provide such list, the msg start with provided msg will be ignored to printed
 ignore-msg-list:
   - 'log start with this will be ignored'

+# ignore tag list
+# when you provide such list, the tag in the list will be ignored to printed
+ignore-tag-list:
+  - 'tagToBeIgnored'
 ```

 #### 2. Execute